 Crossword is considered a game for language gurus.
 It requires extensive vocabulary to fill the puzzles without extensive repetition or wasting too much time on one puzzle.
 It will help your child to widen knowledge of his vocabulary and improve on the ability to express complex ideas.

 Crosswords come in classes based on the level of difficulty.
 Kids as young as 4 to 5 years have crosswords designed for their brains.
 As they grow in age and academic grades, the puzzles become more challenging and appropriate.

 Crossword puzzles do not require an opponent to complete.
 It allows the child to play alone and still learn the lesson or enjoy the experience.
 The puzzles also cover different topics, helping a kid to know more than language.

 A crossword puzzle can be printed on a paper or downloaded as an app.
+The Kids Academy app is among ones that can give you a top-notch experience with both these opportunities.
+The user can download printables to their desktop, use the app or even scan the printed and solved crossword through the camera mode to check their result!
 The parent or teacher can participate as a way to pass time with the child.
 Artificial intelligence is also helping the puzzles to suggest answers or provide hints, making it easy for the kid to unlock difficulty levels.

 Sudoku is a game of numbers.
 It requires multidimensional critical thinking to fill the blank spaces provided on a grid.
 They help kids to learn crucial lessons about solving puzzles and looking at the bigger picture.